Ānanda: Early life

 Ānanda was born in the same time period as the Buddha (formerly Prince Siddhattha), which scholars place at 5th–4th centuries BCE.
 Tradition says that Ānanda was the first cousin of the Buddha, his father being the brother of Suddhodana, the Buddha's father.
 In the Pāli and Mūlasarvāstivāda textual traditions, his father was Amitodana (Amṛtodana), but the Mahāvastu states that his father was Śuklodana—both are brothers of Suddhodana.
 The Mahāvastu also mentions that Ānanda's mother's name was Mṛgī (Sanskrit; lit. 'little deer'; Pāli is unknown).
 The Pāli tradition has it that Ānanda was born on the same day as Prince Siddhatta (Siddhārtha), but texts from the Mūlasarvāstivāda and subsequent Mahāyāna traditions state Ānanda was born at the same time the Buddha attained enlightenment (when Prince Siddhattha was 35 years old), and was therefore much younger than the Buddha.
 The latter tradition is corroborated by several instances in the Early Buddhist Texts, in which Ānanda appears younger than the Buddha, such as the passage in which the Buddha explained to Ānanda how old age was affecting him in body and mind.
-It is also corroborated by a verse in the Pāli text called Theragāthā, in which Ānanda stated he was a "learner" for 25 years, after which he attended to the Buddha for another 25 years.
+It is also corroborated by a verse in the Pāli text called Theragāthā, in which Ānanda stated he was a "learner" (sekha) for 25 years, after which he attended to the Buddha for another 25 years.